jeremylenz/busrate-api/README.md

 ### 4. Get MTA vehicle data

-In the terminal, run `rails console` and then type `HistoricalDeparture.grab_all`.
+In the terminal, run `rails console` and then type `VehiclePosition.grab_all`.
 After the API call is complete, `VehiclePosition.all.count` should be nonzero.
 This will confirm that the app is working and calling the MTA BusTime API properly.

 ### 5. Set up the Whenever gem